Ambassador (ret.) Yoram Ettinger, “Second Thought: a US-Israel Initiative”

 Straight from the Jerusalem Boardroom #242

 According to the British daily Financial Times (August 28, 2019), the Israeli shekel ranks as the best performing currency against the US dollar among 31 major currencies tracked by Bloomberg, up almost 6%, as fund managers have sought refuge from global economic turmoil.
+This is particularly good news for this economy.
+And with the growing popularity of digital currencies like Bitcoin, it may not be long until this currency also establishes itself as a firm type of currency in Israel, especially if something like this Bitcoin Up Erfahrungen (Bitcoin Up Experiences) article gets read to learn how to trade them effectively.
+But as it stands, the Israeli shekel seems to be doing the trick all on its own.
 The shekel had strengthen thanks to Israel’s perceived status as an emerging markets’ safe haven and improved economic fundamentals such as:

 *A long term expansion in employment;